Loading...

 Assemble Your Essential Paperwork

-You may already have a will or estate plan, but if not, it’s a good idea to discuss this with an attorney.
-You may also want to think about vital paperwork and information your loved ones might need after you die.
 Do you have a list of your bills and online accounts?
 Do loved ones know how to find your birth certificate, military records, and other important papers or legal documents?
 If someone were to write an obituary for you today, would they know what to put in it?

 If not, it might be worth taking some time to write down biographical information like when and where you were born, the names of your parents and grandparents, where you worked, and so forth.
 Store this information somewhere safe, like a physical lockbox in your home, and tell a trusted friend or family member how to access it.